Tree

 Forest

-A graph is a forest iff it’s all connected components are trees.
+A graph where all of its connected components are trees.
 All acyclic graphs are forests.
 All subgraphs of a forest is also a forest.

 Subtree